tejavarma722848/521Project/RESULTS.md

 ## Summary

+The performance measures of the models across dataset size of 20k:

 | Model     | Accuracy | Precision | Recall | F1 Score |
 |-----------|----------|-----------|--------|----------|
 | CNN       | 0.820    | 0.804     | 0.850  | 0.826    |